lusayo-nyondo/sayo-portfolio/README.md

-This is a Next.js portfolio statically exported for GitHub Pages.
-Content lives under `content/` as JSON.
+Hi, I'm Lusayo.

+I'm a Software Engineer with experience in Python (Django/FastAPI), TypeScript (Next.js/React/Node), Dart (Flutter), and Java (Kafka/Flink).
+I also work across Data Engineering building streaming pipelines and orchestration with Kafka, Flink, and Airflow.
+This repository is my personal portfolio, statically exported to GitHub Pages with a file-based CMS under `content/`.

 ## Getting Started